Video walkthrough coming soon. A Loom video demonstrating this feature will be added here.

 Choose your utility provider

 Go to Data Input > Connections and click Online Accounts (or Connect account).
 Search for your utility company by name or URL — Nectar supports thousands of providers.
 For example, type “ConEdison” or “Pacific Gas” and select the right one from the list.
-If your provider isn’t listed, you can enter custom provider details manually.
+If your provider isn’t listed, choose Custom provider, enter the utility name and website URL, then Continue with custom provider so Nectar can set up the connection to that portal.

 Enter the login credentials

-Enter the username and password that you (or your client) use to sign into the utility website.
-This is the same login you’d use if you were downloading a bill yourself.
+Enter the username and password for the utility website — the same login you’d use if you were downloading a bill yourself.
+If someone else manages that account, use their credentials with permission.
 If the utility requires a text message code or authenticator app, you’ll complete that step here too.

 Configure your settings